Frooastside/wakanim-api/README.md

 [^vsprintf]: https://github.com/torvalds/linux/blob/master/lib/vsprintf.c

 So exactly what we expected.
-With that information we can actually reconstruct the whole process function and after that, we're left with something like [[|this]]
+With that information we can actually reconstruct the whole process function and after that, we're left with something like [[(Reconstructed in C) libsanitizer.so - process()|this]]

 ### Troubleshooting